-My dear father, I have the honour of being your very humble and obedient son
+My very dear father, I have the honour to be your very humble and very obedient son